danskernesdigitalebibliotek/dpl-platform/docs/runbooks/how-release-a-new-version-for-approval-testing.md

 11. If it is a platform-related error then try to redeploy the environment from the Lagoon UI.
 12. Merge the pull request once the deployment completes.

+## Procedure: a some sites fails to deploy

+We have experience this quite a lot.
+We have gathered a list of known issues and how to solve them a troubleshoot [runbook](troubleshoot-release-deployment.md)